marcfrei/scion-time-misc/misc/ec2/README.md

 ./ec2-test teardown
 ```

-Open the evaluation plot at `logs/offsets.pdf`.
+After a test run, open the evaluation plot at `logs/offsets.pdf`.

 Note 1: The step `./ec2-test setup` will take approx. 5 to 10 minutes.